I went to Beijing to work on fuel cell research along with some American students.

 2011-06-03 He who has never been to the Great Wall is not a true man photo credit - Jon

 2011-06-30 I got to fly my kite on the Great Wall.
-It was really windy, however it was really difficult because I was on a wall, and the air wrapped around the wall very oddly.
+It was windy, however flying the kite was difficult because I was on a wall, and the air wrapped around very oddly.
 Click to watch a video! photo credit - Taylor

 2011-06-03 Finishing the Great Wall trips with a group photo!